The 20 Best Adie Syndrome Doctors Near Me in Michigan, US

 English

-Robert Currier is an Ophthalmologist in Alpena, Michigan.
+Robert Currier is an Ophthalmologist practicing medicine in Alpena, Michigan.
 Dr. Currier is rated as an Experienced provider by MediFind in the treatment of Adie Syndrome.
-His top areas of expertise are Presbyopia, Cataract, Subconjunctival Hemorrhage, and Dry Eye Syndrome.
-Dr. Currier is currently accepting new patients.
+He is also highly rated in 39 other conditions, according to our data.
+His clinical expertise encompasses Presbyopia, Cataract, Subconjunctival Hemorrhage, and Dry Eye Syndrome.

 What is the definition of Adie Syndrome?